anjali-jain0/MERN_VoteNow/README.md

 # Mern_Vote
-A web app created with React and Node to vote for your favourites.
+Designed and developed an application to vote for favourite users.

-# Screenshots
+The web app also provides facilities to view top users along with their profile, votes, facemashes and ranking.
 # Installation

 * Install all dependencies: